Recommending Sharpening Stones for the Beginner

 So what do we recommend?

 Based on these factors, we have some recommendations for beginners.
-Rather than one or two sets that we direct everyone to, we have a few options to consider in order to find what will work best for you.
+Rather than one or two sets that we direct everyone to, we have a few options in Diamond Stones, Oil Stones, and Water Stones to consider in order to find what will work best for you.

 Frequently, our recommendation for beginning sharpeners is to start with diamond stones as their strengths make them ideal to build a sharpening toolkit around.
 Diamond stones are low maintenance and durable, lasting many years with only occasional cleaning.
 They are among the fastest stones to use making them time efficient.
 Diamond grit will handle even very hard steels, and diamond stones can be used for flattening water stones.
 All these things make diamond stones a practical foundation for your sharpening toolkit.

 The DuoSharp Plus stones are nicely sized at 8” long by 2 5/8” wide and have two grits on each stone to maximize value.
 The Plus in the name refers to an area of continuous grit in the otherwise interrupted grit surface of the stone.
 This area is for sharpening edges with fine points that might be difficult on the interrupted surface.
 A coarse/fine DuoSharp Plus stone is a good single stone to start a sharpening toolkit.

 Combines four grits on two stones and a base in one package at an economical price.